ruipeterpan/cos598d_sp24/README.md

 ## Environment Setup

-You may choose to either GPUs or CPUs for this project.
+You may choose to either use GPUs or CPUs for this project.
 You are required to use up to 4 nodes in this assignment, and the nodes should be able to communicate with each other through a network interface.
 The nodes should have at least ~12 GB of RAM (in case of CPU training) or GPU memory (in case of GPU training) and at least ~10G of disk space.

 The following setup process caters to CPU-only environments.
 Note that this assignment is best done if you have bare-metal access to your compute nodes (i.e. you can access the nodes using a terminal not through a Slurm scheduler).
 You can get access to CPU nodes on CloudLab -- for instructions of accessing CloudLab, see [cloudlab.md](cloudlab.md).

 - Create a fork of this repository and clone your own fork on all machines
-- Install software dependencies via apt: `sudo apt-get update ; sudo apt-get install htop python3-pip`
+- Install software dependencies via apt: `sudo apt-get update ; sudo apt-get install htop dstat python3-pip`
 - Download the RTE dataset, one of the datasets within GLUE.
 You are only required to fine-tune on RTE in this assignment.
 This command downloads all datasets within GLUE: `cd $HOME ; mkdir glue_data ; cd cos598d ; python3 download_glue_data.py --data_dir $HOME/glue_data`
 - Optional: create a virtual environment (conda/venv) to install the following dependencies
 - Install CPU-only PyTorch: `pip install torch --index-url https://download.pytorch.org/whl/cpu`.
 If you are using GPUs, install the appropriate PyTorch [here](https://pytorch.org/get-started/locally/).